sofianedjerbi/BestViewDistance/README.md

 #   MaxReductionIndice: 0.75 # Maximum value of the reduction indice.
 #   AFKTimer : 90 # Seconds before getting "AFK" and get his view distance reduced to "Min" value.
 Keep this value over 60.
 (Doesn't affect gameplay)
 # Other:
-#   HideReductionIndiceFromVdist: false # Hide the "Reduced by x.x%" when players uses /vdist
+#   HideVdistLine4: false # Hide vdist.line4 (in messages.yml) when players uses /vdist
 #   CheckUpdate: true # You should keep this to true.
 It check if your plugins version is the latest.
 THIS DOES NOT IMPACT PERFORMANCES, NEED RESTART
 #   Metrics: true # Please keep this to true.
 Metrics is anonymous and it helps developers stay motivated.
 THIS DOES NOT IMPACT PERFORMANCES, NEED RESTART
 #